changliao1025/pyearthviz/README.md

 If you make use of `PyEarthViz` in your work, please consider including a reference to the following:

 * Chang Liao.
 (2026).
-PyEarthViz: A lightweight Python package for 2D visualization and plotting of geospatial and Earth science data.
+PyEarthViz: A lightweight Python package for 2D visualization of Earth science data.
 (Software).
 Zenodo. https://doi.org/10.5281/zenodo.18797442